Buroni/automata-golf/README.md

 ## Recursively enumerable languages

-Recursively enumerable languages can be parsed by using a pushdown automata with 2 stacks, equivalent to a Turing machine.
+Recursively enumerable languages can be parsed by using a pushdown automaton with 2 stacks, equivalent to a Turing machine.

 ### a<sup>n</sup>b<sup>n</sup>c<sup>n</sup>